useTermite/useTermite/docs/README.md

 </br>

-## 🚶 useQueue
+## 🗂 useQueue

-Custom hook to implement and interact with a queue data structure in your React components.
-A queue follows the First In, First Out (FIFO) principle.
-It provides functionalities to enqueue (add), dequeue (remove), peek (view the first element), and check the size of the queue.
+Custom hook that provides a convenient way to interact with a queue data structure within your React components.
+It leverages a `Queue` class to manage the queue operations and integrates with React's state management to ensure the component re-renders when the queue changes.

 ### Usage